ifet4u/SuperSimpleMVCPHP/README.md

   * Classes from \Controller and \Model folders are loaded automatically
   * Don't expect too much, it's Super Simple

-# Ways to run app
+# How to run the app
+  1. Get all files from `https://github.com/ifet4u/SuperSimpleMVCPHP.git` or download and extract manually
-  1. Copy files to web server so that '**public**' folder is root of your server.
+  2. Copy files to web server so that '**public**' folder is root of your server.
 Or use virtual server
-  2. If you are using Windows, and you have PHP installed, edit '**start.cmd**' batch file so that run path is set to 'public' folder, edit port, and run batch
+  3. If you are using Windows, and you have PHP installed, edit '**start.cmd**' batch file so that run path is set to 'public' folder, edit port, and run batch
-  3. You can copy files to a subfolder of your root, edit **/app/Controller/App.php** $uri array, but it's not a good practice.
+  4. You can copy files to a subfolder of your root, edit **/app/Controller/App.php** $uri array, but it's not a good practice.

-# Briefing
+# Basic
   **app/Config** is place for configuration files.
   **app/main.php** is intended to be place to define constants and other application configuration